|Deep fried, crispy strips of catfish, coated in a mixture of corn meal and flour, are a true deep south favorite.|

 - Hot sauce, for the table

-Rinse the fillets and pat dry.
-Cut into half crosswise and then cut each fillet into three to four strips lengthwise.
-Season fish on both sides with salt, pepper, Cajun seasoning and Old Bay.
-Preheat the fryer to 375 degrees F and let the fillets rest while the fryer heats up.
+Rinse the fillets.
+Cut into three to four strips lengthwise.
+Season fish on both sides with salt, peppers, Cajun seasoning and Old Bay, pressing lightly into fish.
+Preheat fryer to 375 degrees F and let the fillets rest while the fryer heats up.

-Cook's Notes: You may substitute cornmeal mix if you prefer, however it does already contain salt, leavening and flour, so omit the self rising flour and reduce the salt you would use with all purpose cornmeal.
+Cook's Notes: I also use this dredge for other fish fillets such as white and speckled trout, mullet, tilapia, crappie and flounder.
+You may substitute cornmeal mix if you prefer, however it does already contain salt, leavening and flour, so omit the self rising flour and reduce the salt you would use with all purpose cornmeal.
 I recommend White Lily Buttermilk Cornmeal Mix.
 May also use a deep, heavy bottomed pot, or large iron skillet, and enough vegetable or canola oil to fully cover the fillets.

 Variation: Make a mixture of Creole mustard and yellow mustard, about 1/4 cup total.
 Beat an egg with just a splash of milk and stir into the mustard.
 Brush both sides of the catfish with the mustard before dredging in the flour/cornmeal mixture and frying.

 Tip: Frozen catfish often has a muddy flavor to it.
-You may be able to counter that by purchasing only catfish from the U.S., removing any fat and/or "dark meat" that is present on the fillets and soaking them for 30 minutes at room temperature in a salt water brine.
-For 1 quart of water, use 1 tablespoon of salt.
+You may be able to counter that by purchasing only catfish from the U.S., removing any fat and/or "dark meat" that is present on the fillets and soaking them for 30 minutes at room temperature in a salt water or buttermilk brine.
+For 1 quart of water or buttermilk, use 1 tablespoon of salt.

 Requires Adobe Reader - download it free!©Deep South Dish